lkcampbell/brackets-cowsay/README.md

 **_fortune:** Displays a cow saying a very profound and silly thing.

+**_html:** Surrounds the cow in a pair of state-of-the-art, HTML5 compliant, Web Standards conformant `<pre> </pre>` tags.
+This prevents the browser from turning your cow into a pile of ASCII ground beef.

 **_?, _help:** Displays help for the Cowsay extension.
 If this option is used, you will not be able to enter any text and no cow will be generated.
 All other options will be ignored.